 Why is Readiness Assessment important?

 Assessing readiness is a key component of the overall strategy of engaging SDV Teams.
-As part of a comprehensive organizational approach, the Readiness Assessment provides an opportunity to identify strengths and proactively address potential issues that impact successful implementation of SDV Teams.
+It provides an opportunity to identify strengths and proactively address potential issues that impact successful implementation of SDV Teams.

 The assessment results will help your organization to: